How to solve your business disputes outside of court

 • 96% found the scheme easy to understand.

 The Government has also taken note of the disproportionate hardship facing small businesses in dispute, and has recently introduced a Small Business Commissioner to handle late payment complaints and bullying from larger suppliers, with the power to 'name and shame'.
-The Commissioner will also provide general advice and 'signpost' parties in dispute to established ADR providers like CIArb.

-ADR should no longer be a confusing or frightening proposition for small businesses.
 By researching and planning ahead, in particular at the stage of entering into contracts or drawing up terms and conditions, small businesses can take full advantage of the range of dispute resolution options available to them, and select the option that will work best for them should they find themselves in a dispute later down the line.
-It's true, knowledge really is key!

 Learn more about entrepreneurship with our free online courses in partnership with the Open University.